 Arthritis involves the deterioration of the tissues in and around your joints.
 There are several types of arthritis, and symptoms include pain, stiffness and loss of motion.
 Arthritis treatment usually targets pain relief and improved joint function.

 A 2006 study found that Sativex—a CBD-based botanical drug approved in the United Kingdom in 2010—promoted statistically significant improvements in quality of sleep, pain during movement and pain at rest in patients with rheumatoid arthritis when compared to a placebo.
 It was the first controlled trial of Sativex as a treatment for rheumatoid arthritis, involving 58 patients.
-CBD was found to have a pain-relieving effect, as well as an ability to suppress disease activity.

 In 2018, in a study of more localized treatment, researchers administered a synthetic CBD gel in either 250-milligram or 500-milligram doses daily or a placebo to patients with knee pain due to osteoarthritis.
 Patients also stopped taking any other anti-inflammatory medications or painkillers, with the exception of acetaminophen, before and during the study period.

 The results were interesting, although not entirely conclusive.
 On one hand, those treated with CBD did not experience much change in pain when compared with placebo patients.
 On the other hand, statistically significant differences between the group receiving the 250-milligram dose and the placebo group were observed.
 Additionally, men seemed to benefit from CBD more significantly than women in this test.